Planet & People: Connecting Climate Change, Social Innovation, & Inspiration | May 19, 2016

-Paul Hawken, an inspiration from the beginning to start something like the Inspire Speakers Series, is finally joining us in Pittsburgh!
-You don’t want to miss this rare opportunity to hear from one of the top pioneers in sustainability.
-This event features thought-leaders who are tackling climate change in a positive way that engages people, inspires social innovation, and presents solutions.
+Paul Hawken, an inspiration from the beginning to start something like the Inspire Speakers Series, joined us in Pittsburgh!
+This event featured thought-leaders who are tackling climate change in a positive way that engages people, inspires social innovation, and presents solutions.

-One of the most transformational people in the sustainability and business fields, Paul Hawken will share his newest endeavor with Drawdown, a positive, solutions-based approach to addressing climate change that maps, measures, and models the beneficial financial and atmospheric impact from reducing carbon in the atmosphere.
+One of the most transformational people in the sustainability and business fields, Paul Hawken shared his newest endeavor with Drawdown, a positive, solutions-based approach to addressing climate change that maps, measures, and models the beneficial financial and atmospheric impact from reducing carbon in the atmosphere.

-Dr. Joylette Portlock will share her work with Communitopia, a nonprofit based in Pittsburgh that focuses on climate change communication.
+Dr. Joylette Portlock shared her work with Communitopia, a nonprofit based in Pittsburgh that focuses on climate change communication.
 Joylette stars in a series of funny, short web videos on climate change for the general public, called “Don’t Just Sit There, Do Something!”

 More About Our Speakers: